-Birth center: A specialized facility that is primarily a place for delivery of children following a normal uncomplicated pregnancy and that fully meets one of the following two tests:
+Birth center: A specialized facility that is primarily a place for the delivery of children following a normal, uncomplicated pregnancy and that fully meets one of the following two tests:

-- It is licensed by the regulatory authority having responsibility for the licensing under the laws of the jurisdiction in which it is located; or
+- Is licensed by the regulatory authority having responsibility for the licensing under the laws of the jurisdiction in which it is located; or

-- It is operated and equipped in accordance with any applicable state law;
+- Is operated and equipped in accordance with any applicable state law;

-- It is equipped to perform routine diagnostic and laboratory exams, such as hematocrit and urinalysis for glucose, protein, bacteria, and specific gravity;
+- Is equipped to perform routine diagnostic and laboratory exams, such as hematocrit and urinalysis for glucose, protein, bacteria and specific gravity;

-- It has available, to handle foreseeable emergencies, trained personnel and necessary equipment, including, but not limited to, oxygen, positive pressure mask, suction, intravenous equipment, equipment for maintaining infant temperature and ventilation, and blood expanders;
+- Has available, to handle foreseeable emergencies, trained personnel and necessary equipment, including, but not limited to, oxygen, positive pressure masks, suction, intravenous equipment, equipment for maintaining infant temperature and ventilation, and blood expanders;

-- It is operated under the full-time supervision of a licensed doctor of medicine (MD), doctor of osteopathy (DO), or registered nurse (RN);
+- Is operated under the full-time supervision of a licensed doctor of medicine (MD), doctor of osteopathy (DO) or registered nurse (RN);

-- It maintains a written agreement with at least one hospital in the area for immediate acceptance of patients who develop complications;
+- Maintains a written agreement with at least one hospital in the area for immediate acceptance of patients who develop complications;

-- It maintains an adequate medical record for each patient, with each record containing prenatal history, a prenatal exam, any laboratory or diagnostic tests, and a postpartum summary; and
+- Maintains an adequate medical record for each patient, with each record containing prenatal history, a prenatal exam, any laboratory or diagnostic tests, and a postpartum summary; and

-- It is expected to discharge or transfer patients within 24 hours following delivery unless medically necessary.
+- Is expected to discharge or transfer patients within 24 hours following delivery unless medically necessary.

 A birth center that is part of a hospital, as defined herein, will be considered a birth center for the purposes of the Plan.